glassbeadsoftware/snapmail-cli/README.md

 ## Usage Guide

-First use the CLI to setup an agent
+First use the CLI to setup an agent.

 Press keys corresponding to the highlighted letters to navigate.
-Q Key to exit app.
+'Q' Key to exit app.

 ### View Screen

+Top bar information corresponds to: SessionId, NetworkId, Username, Number of connected peers in the network.
-Up/Down Keys to select mail
+Up/Down Keys to select mail.
 Enter to make selected mail scrollable with Up/Down Keys.
 Esc key to go back.
 Number keys are used to donwload attachments with corresponding index number.
+Press Delete key to trash selected mail.

 ![screenshot-view](/sshots/snap-view.png)